494 Skilled Employer Sponsored Regional Visa

-Much like the 491 visa, the Skilled Employer Sponsored Regional visa visa is designed to respond to labour shortages in regional areas.
-It provides concessions to regional employers to recruit skilled overseas workers who are willing to live and work in the region on an ongoing basis.
+The Subclass 494 SESR visa is designed to respond to labour shortages in regional Australia.
+It provides concessions to regional employers for recruitment of skilled overseas workers who are willing to live and work in a region on an ongoing basis.
 The visa can only be used if the employer is genuinely unable to source appropriately skilled Australian workers.
-The specification of “regional area” for subclass 494 largely mirrors proscribed areas under the 491 visa requirements.

 - Must work for the approved sponsor in the approved occupation;